responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 $$ECE  = \sum_{bins}^M \frac{\text{bin size}}{\text{nb samples}} | \text{accuracy per bin} - \text{average bin probability}| $$

-A very good example on how to compute by hand the ECE can be found in the article of [Maja Pavlovic](https://towardsdatascience.com/expected-calibration-error-ece-a-step-by-step-visual-explanation-with-python-code-c3e9aa12937d/) on the blog TowardsDataScience[^Pavlovic].
+A very good example on how to compute ECE by hand can be found in the article of [Maja Pavlovic](https://towardsdatascience.com/expected-calibration-error-ece-a-step-by-step-visual-explanation-with-python-code-c3e9aa12937d/) on the blog TowardsDataScience[^Pavlovic].

-**Variants**: The *Adaptative ECE* (AECE) is a simmilar metric as ECE, but the bin size is calculated to have the same number of samples across the bins.
+**Variants**: *Adaptative ECE* (AECE) is simmilar to ECE, but with each bin having the same number of samples.
 Other extensions of ECE can be used to estimate the variance over the bins, the *Uncertainty Calibration Error* (UCE) or the *Expected Normalize Calibration Error* (ENCE).
 They will not be detailed further here.